 That said, I need to be sure these reviews are fair and unbiased.
 The best way to do that?
 A standardized review process that I follow for every dating site and app review.

 Having reviewed so many fake dating sites now, MySinder.com set a lot of alarm bells ringing almost immediately.
 Before we get into the details though, let’s take a look at a high-level comparison against a legitimate website.

-For hookup-focused sites like Sinder claims to be, we always compare against Adult Friend Finder.
+For hookup-focused sites like Sinder claims to be, we always compare against AFF.
 Being one of the biggest names in hookup dating sites (almost 105 million users and counting), they’re a great point of comparison.

 When you have easy, effective and legit options out there like that, why would anyone bother with these cheap fakes?
 So, let’s see how Sinder compares.

 Our team rates each site objectively based on many hours of independent research, the features each site offers, and how it compares with other sites.
 The ratings are the opinion of our editors and their extensive experience.